openaps/docs/docs/Using-openaps-Tools/using.md

-# Learning to use openaps tools
+# Learning to Use openaps Tools

 For getting started, please follow this [guide](https://github.com/openaps/openaps):